Nealjain/B.BharatKumar/README-auto-enhancer.md

 - **Smart Selection**: Uses weighted randomization to select files and enhancement types
 - **Change Tracking**: Logs all enhancements for review
 - **Automatic Git Integration**: Commits and pushes changes to GitHub
+- **Business Requirement Compliance**: Ensures all changes comply with showcase-only requirements

+## Business Requirements

+The tool enforces the following business requirements:

+1. **Showcase Only**: The website clearly states it is for displaying jewels only, not for selling
+2. **No Prices**: All mentions of prices, discounts, sales, or offers are removed
+3. **Business Focus**: Content emphasizes that the primary business is 92.5 silver, with a small portion of gold
+4. **No Buy Options**: All "Buy" or "Order" buttons are disabled or removed
+5. **No Misleading Information**: Ensures no misleading claims about selling products appear

 ## Enhancement Types